How To Notice Signs Of Emotional Abuse

 - Caregiver fails ignores requests of assistance or is slow to respond to requests.

 - Caregiver prevents contact with others including social visits and phone calls.

 - Caregiver does not allow social or group interactions.

 Victims of Emotional Elder Abuse Deserve Compensation

 No one should be the victim of abuse, especially adults who depend on their caregivers.
-If you are concerned that someone you love is the victim of emotional elder emotional abuse, contact the Oklahoma nursing home abuse and neglect attorneys at Richardson Richardson Boudreaux.
+If you are concerned that someone you love is the victim of emotional elder emotional abuse, contact the Tulsa nursing home abuse and neglect attorneys at Richardson Richardson Boudreaux.